nguyentuxuyen/babytracker/README.md

 The Baby Tracker App is a web application designed to help parents manage and track the development of their child.
 Built with React and following Google's Material Design 3, this application provides a user-friendly interface optimized for smartphone users.

 ## Features
-- **Child Information Tab**: Allows parents to input and view essential information about their child, including name, date of birth, gender, weight at birth, height at birth, and a profile picture.
-- **Activities Tab**: Enables parents to log daily activities such as feeding, diaper changes, sleeping, bathing, and measurements.
-It also provides a summary of activities and AI-generated suggestions for future activities.
-- **Statistics Tab**: Offers visual representations of the child's activities over time, including feeding frequency, diaper changes, sleep duration, weight, and height.

 ## Technologies Used
-- **Frontend**: React, Material Design 3
-- **Backend**: Firebase (Firestore for database)
-- **Authentication**: Firebase Authentication

 ## Setup Instructions
 1. **Clone the repository**: